SE Habla Espanol

 Our legal team will work relentlessly to help you keep your CDL license after a DUI charge.
 Our law firm has the resources to investigate your case thoroughly and negotiate with the prosecution.
 Our knowledgeable attorneys recognize that DUI tests are often inaccurate.
 We will use our skills and experience to challenge the accuracy of the test results and ensure your legal rights were not violated during the traffic stop.

-The Defense Group is passionately committed to helping commercial drivers keep their licenses while protecting their legal rights.
+The Defense Group in Orlando is passionately committed to helping commercial drivers keep their licenses while protecting their legal rights.

-Contact our Orlando, Florida law office at 407-743-8430 and ask to schedule a free no-obligation consultation to determine your legal options.
+Contact our Orlando CDL DUI lawyers at 407-743-8430 and ask to schedule a free no-obligation consultation to determine your legal options.